 Try the following exercise:

-I found this exercise a revelation when I tried on the first day of Rowan's Counselling Skills Certificate.
+I found this exercise a revelation when I tried on the first day of COSCA's Counselling Skills Certificate.
 Up until then, I had no idea how much potentially useful information I missed when talking to others because of the questions I asked them.

 We were only talking about what she had done that morning, but it was obvious to me, that I would not have heard the details that my fellow student wanted to tell me, if I had questioned her.
 If I had asked questions, I would have directed the conversation towards my interests, instead of hearing what was important to her.